CathalButler/grpc-user-account-mangement/user_account_service/README.md

 hashing requests of passwords be done when a user either creates or updates an account in the database.
 An endpoint /login allows users who`s account details are in the database validate there user ID and password.
 When a request is made the application will check to see if the user ID exists in the database, if so it will then check with the password service to see if the password matches the salt and hash stored with the users details.

+Admin access that gives information on the applications health and metres can be accesses through a web browser @ `localhost:8081`
+    - Healthcheck will report the connection status to the gRPC Password Service

 ### [API Design](https://app.swaggerhub.com/apis/butlawr/UserAccountAPI/1.0)